Interrater reliability¶

 that agreement among the raters is higher than would be expected

 “by chance.”
-The reliability of each category is of interest,
+The reliability of each category

 rather than an overall rating for all